NBA Rumors: Spurs Could Trade Pau Gasol And Future 1st-Round Pick For Goran Dragic, ‘ClutchPoints’ Suggests

 — Vice City Alerts (@ViceCityAlerts) September 12, 2018

 Goran Dragic could be the perfect replacement for Tony Parker.
 Aside from being an experienced point guard, Dragic will also give the Heat a reliable option on the offensive end of the floor.
-In 75 games he played with the Heat last season, Dragic averaged 17.3 points, 4.8 assists, and 4.1 rebounds on 45 percent shooting from the field and 37 percent from beyond the arc.
+In the 75 games he played with the Heat last season, Dragic averaged 17.3 points, 4.8 assists, and 4.1 rebounds.
+He racked up an impressive success rate of 45 percent shooting from the field and 37 percent from beyond the arc.

-In the proposed trade deal by ClutchPoints, the Spurs will be sending Pau Gasol and a future first-round pick to the Heat for Goran Dragic.
+In the hypothetical trade deal drawn up by ClutchPoints, the Spurs will be sending Pau Gasol and a future first-round pick to the Heat for Goran Dragic.
 The trade works on ESPN‘s NBA Trade Machine.
 The deal will not only be beneficial for the Spurs but also for the Heat.

 Pau Gasol’s contract is only partially guaranteed in 2019-20, giving the Heat the opportunity to waive him after the season.
-This will allow them to create salary cap space for the summer of 2019 where several NBA superstars like Kyrie Irving, Kevin Durant, Kawhi Leonard, Jimmy Butler, and Klay Thompson are set to become unrestricted free agents.
-The future first-round pick they could potentially acquire from the Spurs could enable them to add another young and promising talent on their roster.
+This will allow them to create salary cap space for the summer of 2019 — where several NBA superstars like Kyrie Irving, Kevin Durant, Kawhi Leonard, Jimmy Butler, and Klay Thompson are set to become unrestricted free agents.
+The future first-round pick they could potentially acquire from the Spurs could enable them to add another young and promising talent to their roster.